-For the past seven years or so, the best gaming monitors have enjoyed something of a renaissance.
-Before Adaptive-Sync technology appeared in the form of Nvidia G-Sync and AMD FreeSync, the only thing performance-seeking gamers could hope for was a refresh rate above 60 Hz.
-Today, not only do we have monitors routinely operating at 144 Hz and some going even further, Nvidia and AMD have both been updating their respective technologies.
-In this new age of gaming displays, which Adaptive-Sync technology reigns supreme, G-Sync or FreeSync?
+For the past few years, the best gaming monitors (opens in new tab) have enjoyed something of a renaissance.
+Before Adaptive-Sync technology appeared in the form of Nvidia G-Sync (opens in new tab) and AMD FreeSync (opens in new tab), the only thing performance-seeking gamers could hope for was higher resolutions or a refresh rate above 60 Hz.
+Today, not only do we have monitors routinely operating at 144 Hz and higher, Nvidia and AMD have both been updating their respective technologies.
+In this age of gaming displays, which Adaptive-Sync tech reigns supreme in the battle between FreeSync vs. G-Sync?

-Today, you’ll find dozens of monitors, even non-gaming ones, boasting some flavor of G-Sync, FreeSync or even both.
+Today, you’ll find countless monitors — even non-gaming ones — boasting some flavor of G-Sync, FreeSync, or even both.
 If you haven’t committed to a graphics card technology yet or have the option to use either, you might be wondering which is best when considering FreeSync vs. G-Sync.
-And if you have the option of using either, will one offer a greater gaming advantage over the other?
+And if you have the option of using either, will one offer a greater gaming advantage than the other?

 |FreeSync||FreeSync Premium||FreeSync Premium Pro||G-Sync||G-Sync Ultimate||G-Sync Compatibility|

 Can the user see a difference between the two?
 In our experience, there is no visual difference in FreeSync vs. G-Sync when frame rates are the same and the monitor quality is the same.
 Achieving such parity however is far from guaranteed.

-We did a blind test in 2015 and found that when all other parameters are equal between two monitors, G-Sync had a slight edge over the still-new-at-the-time FreeSync.
+We did a blind test in 2015 and found that when all other parameters are equal between FreeSync vs. G-Sync monitors, G-Sync had a slight edge over the still-new-at-the-time FreeSync.
 But a lot has happened since then.
-Our monitor reviews have highlighted a few things that can add or subtract from the gaming experience that have little to nothing to do with refresh rates and Adaptive-Sync technologies.
+Our monitor reviews (opens in new tab)have highlighted a few things that can add or subtract from the gaming experience that have little to nothing to do with refresh rates and Adaptive-Sync technologies.

 G-Sync monitors typically carry a price premium because they contain the extra hardware needed to support Nvidia’s version of adaptive refresh.
 When G-Sync was new (Nvidia introduced it in 2013), it would cost you about $200 extra to purchase the G-Sync version of a display, all other features and specs being the same.
 Today, the gap is closer to $100.

 There are a few guarantees you get with G-Sync monitors that aren’t always available in their FreeSync counterparts.
 One is blur-reduction (ULMB) in the form of a backlight strobe.
-ULMB is Nvidia’s name for this feature; some FreeSync monitors also have it under a different name, but all G-Sync and G-Sync Ultimate (not G-Sync Compatible) monitors have it.
-While this works in place of Adaptive-Sync, some users prefer it, perceiving it to have lower input lag.
+ULMB is Nvidia’s name for this feature; some FreeSync monitors also have it under a different name.
+While this works in place of Adaptive-Sync, some prefer it, perceiving it to have lower input lag.
 We haven’t been able to substantiate this in testing.
-Of course, when you run at 100 frames per second (fps) or higher, blur is a non-issue, and input lag is super-low, so you might as well keep things tight with G-Sync engaged.
+However, when you run at 100 frames per second (fps) or higher, blur is typically a non-issue and input lag is super-low, so you might as well keep things tight with G-Sync engaged.

 G-Sync also guarantees that you will never see a frame tear even at the lowest refresh rates.
-Below 30 Hz, G-Sync monitors double the frame renders (and thereby doubling the refresh rate) to keep them running in the adaptive refresh range.
+Below 30 Hz, G-Sync monitors double the frame renders (thereby doubling the refresh rate) to keep them running in the adaptive refresh range.

 FreeSync has a price advantage over G-Sync because it uses an open-source standard created by VESA, Adaptive-Sync, which is also part of VESA’s DisplayPort spec.

 Any DisplayPort interface version 1.2a or higher can support adaptive refresh rates.
-While a manufacturer may choose not to implement it, the hardware is there already, hence, there’s no additional production cost for the maker to implement FreeSync.
+While a manufacturer may choose not to implement it, the hardware is there already, so there’s no additional production cost for the maker to implement FreeSync.
 FreeSync can also work with HDMI 2.0b and later.
 (For help understanding which is best for gaming, see our DisplayPort vs. HDMI (opens in new tab) analysis.)

-Because of its open nature, FreeSync implementation varies widely between monitors.
-Budget displays will get FreeSync, at a 60 Hz or greater refresh rate and little else.
-You won’t get blur-reduction, and the lower limit of the Adaptive-Sync range might be just 48 Hz.
+Because of its open nature, FreeSync implementations vary widely between monitors.
+Budget displays will typically get FreeSync and a 60 Hz or greater refresh rate.
+The lowest-priced displays likely won’t get blur-reduction, and the lower limit of the Adaptive-Sync range might be just 48 Hz.
 However, there are FreeSync (as well as G-Sync) displays that operate at 30 Hz or, according to AMD, even lower.

-But FreeSync Adaptive-Sync works just as well as G-Sync in theory.
+FreeSync Adaptive-Sync works just as well as G-Sync in theory.
 In practice, the cheapest FreeSync displays (particularly older models) may not look quite as nice.
 Pricier FreeSync monitors add blur reduction and Low Framerate Compensation (LFC) to compete better against their G-Sync counterparts.

-G-Sync vs. FreeSync: Which Is Better for HDR?
+FreeSync vs. G-Sync: Which Is Better for HDR?